UCF-SST-Lab/.github/profile/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/ID5PpVTFJ5o/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="720" height="480" border="10" /></a>

+## CitySim: Our Open Dataset of Drone Trajectories
+CitySim currently has vehicle trajectories extracted from 1140-minutes of drone videos@30 FPS recorded at 12 different locations and we are adding more location.
+It covers a variety of road geometries including freeway basic segments, weaving segments, expressway merge/diverge segments, signalized intersections, stop-controlled intersections, and intersections without sign/signal control.
+Visit our [repository]([https://github.com/vuejs/vue](https://github.com/UCF-SST-Lab/UCF-SST-CitySim1-Dataset)) and get access to the data.

 <!--

 **Here are some ideas to get you started:**